-We recognise that AI has many uses, including enhancing teaching and learning, and in helping to protect and safeguard pupils.
+St Paul's recognises that AI has many uses, including enhancing teaching and learning, and in helping to protect and safeguard pupils.
 However, AI may also have the potential to facilitate abuse (e.g. bullying and grooming) and/or expose pupils to harmful content.
 For example, in the form of 'deepfakes', where AI is used to create images, audio or video hoaxes that look real.

-We will treat any use of AI to access harmful content or bully pupils in line with this policy and our anti-bullying/behaviour policy.
+We will treat any use of AI to access harmful content or bully pupils in line with this policy and our anti-bullying/positive relationships policy.